Gabi-git-email/ITF-ST3_Gabi/manual_testing_Jira_xPortal.md

 ##### Tests not in scope:

-We are not going to cover during the testing process any techniques related to whitebox testing
+We are not going to cover during the testing process any techniques related to whitebox testing.

 #### 1.1.5 Risks detected
 Project risks: